British Chamber of Commerce in Japan

-The British Chamber of Commerce in Japan is an independent non-profit organisation that promotes trade and aims to strengthen business ties between the UK and Japan.
-The BCCJ, which marked its 70th anniversary in 2018, is a private membership organisation serving over 970 high-calibre members - of which approximately 218 are member companies.
+The British Chamber of Commerce in Japan (BCCJ) is an independent non-profit organisation that promotes trade and aims to strengthen business ties between the UK and Japan.
+The BCCJ, established in 1948, is a private membership organisation serving over 3,700 high-calibre members, of which more than 230 are member companies across 40 sectors.

-The BCCJ is open to members of all nationalities, and offers events, networking and promotional opportunities, information services, and access to influential individuals and institutions.
-Its mission is to strengthen business ties between the UK and Japan, support the business interests of members, and actively encourage new British business into the Japanese market as well as Japanese investment into the UK.
-The mission is supported by long-standing links with the British Embassy, the British Council, the European Business Council, as well as a network of trade organisations in Japan and the UK.
+The BCCJ is open to members of all nationalities, and offers high-value events, productive networking and promotional opportunities, information services, and access to influential institutions and individuals.
+The Chamber's mission is to strengthen business ties between the UK and Japan, promote and support the business interests of all members, and actively encourage new British businesses into the Japanese market as well as Japanese investment into the UK.
+The mission is supported by long-standing partnerships with the British Embassy, especially the Department for Business and Trade, and the British Council, as well as a network of trade organisations in Japan and the UK.

 Early history 1948–1990

 The British Chamber of Commerce in Japan was founded in the early months of 1948 by a number of British businessmen, including the late William Salter and the late Douglas Kenrick.
 Despite being founded in 1948, it wasn't until 1955 that the use of the name 'British Chamber of Commerce in Japan' was permitted by the Ministry of Trade and Industry.
 The permission to use this name was followed by the granting of the organisation Foreign Juridical Person status under Article 36 of the Civil Code.
 The Treaty of Commerce, Establishment and Navigation between Japan and the UK ratified this status in 1963, allowing the chamber to set up a permanent secretariat.
 In 1968 the BCCJ and the British Embassy Tokyo were involved in the organisation of 'British Week', which was to be held between September 26-October 5, 1969.
 Furthermore, after 'British Week' the Japanese prime minister is said to have commented that British businesses were not trying hard enough in the Japanese market - leading to the foundation of the British Marketing Centre (BMC) in Aoyama-itchome.
 In the following years, the British Marketing Centre, alongside the BCCJ and the British Embassy Tokyo were involved in collaboration of campaigns such as Opportunity Japan, Priority Japan and Opportunity Japan, which ran through the 1990s.
 In 1987, the decision was made to hire an executive director with a media and communications background, an important turning point in terms of advertising and making the BCCJ more accessible to members.
 Furthermore, in 1987, the chamber office was moved to a central location with improved office space and a large meeting room at its disposal, due to the generous donations to the chamber.